 • Acting as the conduit between business and IT

-• Serving as quality control point for the data in the domain
+• Serving as the quality control point for a domain’s data

 The data steward (often not just one person, but a collection of people) aligns the IT systems (analytics and operational) with the business’ requirements.
 Data Stewards typically work in one or more domains across an enterprise.
 The data steward has the challenge of guaranteeing that one of the corporation’s most critical assets–its data–is used to its fullest capacity.